Saldanha, South Africa

+History

+'Agoada de Saldanha' was the early Portuguese name for Table Bay, but later given to the present location by Joris van Spilbergen, meaning 'watering place of Saldanha'.

+Bartolomeu Dias was the first recorded European to set eyes on what is now Saldanha.

+Saldanha Bay is ultimately named after António de Saldanha, captain of a vessel in Albuquerque's fleet which visited South Africa in 1503.

 Port

 The port has handling facilities for both bulk iron ore and crude oil.
 Ore vessels up to 21.5 metre draft are handled, as well as large crude oil carriers up to 20.5 metre draft.